gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 Please note, there are <a href="http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony">excellent reasons</a> why you should never use <code>zalgo</code>.
 We provide it (mostly) for library authors that use promises.
 In such situations you should write tests to verify that you have not created possible race conditions.
 </center>

-Normally a then can be dispatched to the queue of your choice like so:
+Normally a `then` can be dispatched to the queue of your choice:

 {% highlight swift %}
 let bgq = dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0)

 NSURLConnection.GET(url).then(on: bgq) {
     // we’re on the queue we asked for
 }